AttNS: Attention-Inspired Numerical Solving For Limited Data Scenarios: Experiments

-The experiment results at evaluation time $T=20$ are shown in Table \ref{tab:springmass}.
-For the Euler method with low simulation accuracy, our AttSolver achieves consistent performance with the state-of-the-art~(SOTA) enhanced method, i.e., NeurVec \cite{huang2022accelerating}, for the spring-mass system in different dimensions.
-For other numerical solvers with higher accuracy, AttSolver can better enhance the solver than NeurVec.
-Even for the spring-mass system with increasing dimensions, although the difficulty of the simulation increases, AttSolver can still maintain the performance.
-In addition, we can observe that our AttSolver can achieve similar performance as the SOTA method with less data size , showing that we are capable of training an efficient and robust AI-enhanced numerical solver with a small amount of data.
-In fact, such performance improvements as in Table \ref{tab:springmass} are meaningful and significant, and as mentioned in Section \ref{sec:method}, small errors can easily be accumulated and amplified in the iterative solving process.
-We will give a corresponding example of the numerical explosion in Section \ref{sec:discu} (Fig.\ref{fig:noiseattack}).
+The experiment results at evaluation time $T$=20 are shown in Fig.~\ref{fig:1}.
+For the Euler method with low simulation accuracy, our AttNS achieves consistent performance with the state-of-the-art~(SOTA) AHS for the spring-mass system in different dimensions.
+For other numerical solvers with higher accuracy, AttNS can better enhance the solver than others.
+Even for the spring-mass system with increasing dimensions, although the difficulty of the simulation increases, AttNS can still maintain the performance.
+In addition, we can observe that our AttNS can achieve similar performance as the SOTA AHS with less data size, showing that we are capable of training an efficient and robust AHS with a small amount of data.
+AttNS-m performs poorly in most different settings, which is consistent with the analysis of Section \ref{sec:methods}.